checkmarx-ltd/cx-flow/docs/Tutorials.md

 | `Information`       | `INFO`             |

 ## <a name="branchedProject">CxSAST Branching Project</a>
-CxFlow supports creating branched project in CxSAST server from a project created from default branch of a repository, without incrementing the count of utilized licensed project in CxSAST.
+CxFlow supports creating branched project in CxSAST from a project created from default branch of a repository when event type is **PUSH** on the feature branch, or from a project created from the target branch of a PR when event type is **PULL** on the feature branch, without incrementing the count of utilized licensed project.

 ### <a name="stepsForBranchProject">Steps to create branched project</a>
 * Set cx-branch option under checkmarx section in the application yml file to true.